julian3493/Ruby_Scraper_Capstone/README.md

 # Ruby Scraper Capstone

- In this project, I create a scraper script that obtains a list of anime from `https://www3.animeflv.net/browse` and shows the data in the terminal.
-It ask if you want more information about one of the anime listed and shows that information if you want.
+ In this project, I created a scraper script that obtains a list of anime from `https://www3.animeflv.net/browse` and shows the data in the terminal.
+It asks if you want more information about one of the anime listed and shows that information if you want.
  I choose that page because it could be useful for me and some of my friends.

 ## Built With